junxit/us-congress-bills-115/metadata.md

 - 2017-07-28 — On agreeing to the Royce (CA) amendment (A001) Agreed to without objection.
 - 2017-07-28 — On passage Passed without objection. (text: CR H6558-6559)
 - 2017-07-28 — Passed/agreed to in House: On passage Passed without objection.(text: CR H6558-6559)
+- 2017-07-31 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2017-12-04 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.
+- 2017-12-04 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent.
+- 2017-12-05 — Message on Senate action sent to the House.
+- 2017-12-06 — Presented to President.
+- 2017-12-06 — Presented to President.
+- 2017-12-18 — Signed by President.
+- 2017-12-18 — Signed by President.